Skip to main content

 // ❌ NOT IDEMPOTENT (BAD)

-// If the user clicks "Add" twice quickly, the item is added twice.
+// If the user clicks "Add" twice quickly, the application adds the item twice.

 function addItemToCartBad(cart: CartItem[], newItem: CartItem): CartItem[] {